rimahatami/rimahatami/README.md

 ![](https://media.giphy.com/media/26tn33aiTi1jkl6H6/giphy.gif)

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:
-- 👩‍💻 I'm **Reema Al-Hattami**, a 2nd-year Computer Science student.
+- 👩‍💻 A 2nd-year Computer Science student.
 - 💡 Passionate about **Data Analysis** and exploring the world of **tech**.
 - 🐍 Currently learning **Python**, with a basic background in **C++**.
 - 🧠 I also have working knowledge of **SQL** and databases.